helenypan/coursera-python/python-informatics/geodata/README.md

 ### Script geodump.py
 This script reads the database and writes to the file where.js, using codecs and json python libraries.
 ### Script geodump_geocoder.py
-Similar with geodump.py, this script uses io library to write to the file where.js.
+Similar to geodump.py, this script uses io library to write to the file where.js.

 ## Google Map Visualisation
 ### JSON Data in where.js